 About the Position:

-The Syria Justice & Accountability Centre (SJAC) is seeking an Operations Manager to coordinate, oversee, and strive to improve SJAC’s financial, compliance, human resources, and operational processes.
+The Syria Justice & Accountability Centre (SJAC) is seeking a professional with USG grant and finance experience to act as Operations Manager, responsible for coordinating and overseeing SJAC’s financial, compliance, human resources, and operational processes.
 Founded in 2012, SJAC promotes justice and accountability in Syria by ensuring that human rights violations are comprehensively documented, and that documentation data is securely preserved, catalogued, and analyzed to advance transitional justice and peace-building.
 The Operations Manager enables SJAC to achieve its mission by managing its internal systems to run efficiently and effectively.

-SJAC is transitioning from being part of a larger parent organization and in doing so, will be operating from its own internal systems for the first time starting in March-April 2017.
-The Operations Manager will oversee SJAC operations as an independent organization in compliance with organizational policies, donor regulations, and local laws.
-The Manager will work across the SJAC team, with donors, and the SJAC Board of Directors while utilizing the support of a Program Associate, part-time accountant, and expert consultants in finance, compliance, and human resources.
+SJAC recently transitioned from being part of a larger parent organization in April 2017.
+The Operations Manager will oversee SJAC operations as an independent organization in compliance with organizational policies, donor regulations (such as 2 CFR 200), and local laws.
+The Manager will work across the SJAC team, with donors, and the SJAC Board of Directors.
 The Manager is not expected to be equally experienced in each aspect of the position’s responsibilities, and will receive training and support from SJAC’s parent organization and external consultants as necessary.
 Additionally, the Operations Manager will contribute to SJAC management decisions about resource allocation and how to position SJAC to be more operationally efficient.

 General Duties and Responsibilities: